PGCE, MA, MPhil, BA

 Director, Public Services International Research Unit (PSIRU)

-David Hall is director of the Public Services International Research Unit (PSIRU) in the Business School, University of Greenwich, London.
-David researches and teaches the politics and economics of public services, public finance and privatisation.
+David Hall is Director of the Public Services International Research Unit (PSIRU) at the University of Greenwich Business School.
+He researches and teaches the politics and economics of public services, public finance and privatisation.
 David has special expertise in the sectors of water, energy, waste management, and healthcare.
 Before becoming director of PSIRU, David worked for over 25 years in teaching and research in public services, privatisation, and industrial relations for colleges, research institutions, and trade union research units.

 As Director of PSIRU David is responsible for the research programme and funding of PSIRU, one of the largest research units in the University of Greenwich Business School.

 David is joint leader of post-graduate courses on Sustainable Investment and Trade, and regulatory Institutions of the World Economy, and supervises undergraduate and masters’ degree dissertations.

 David supervises two PHD students, Jenny Nguyen and Yasaman Sarabi.
 David has supervised a successful PhD, and acted as an internal PhD examiner in the University of Greenwich and as an external examiner for a PhD at Loughborough.

 David Hall was the coordinator of the Watertime project, an EC-funded three-year research project on decision-making on water in 29 cities in Europe, involving a group of five universities and research institutes (see www.watertime.net).
 He also led a two-year research project on corruption, funded by the Wallace Global Foundation.